Kathleen Hawkins: Literary output

 Hawkins wrote verse from an early age.
 With her cousins, she produced private magazines and illustrated and published her early poetry in them.

 As a young woman, she continued publishing poems.
 During her life, Hawkins never used her poetry for personal gain.
 Each publication of her work was for a particular charity such as the New Zealand Crippled Children’s Society or (during World War II) the airplane fund and the prisoners’ parcels fund.

 The full list of her publications is not known, and New Zealand libraries hold only 4 titles by her.
 Published between 1939 and 1974, they are: The Elms and Other Verses (1939, 1940, 1943, 1943 4th edition); The Pup and other Poems for Parcels (c.1942); The Little Blue Horse and Other Verses (1950); and The Elms & Other Poems: A Selection of Writings by Tauranga’s Pioneer Poet (1974).

 Bagnall describes The Pup as ‘Patriotic verses based on wartime incidents’.

 In the 1974 edition of The Elms & Other Poems, the list of ‘Other Publications’ shows a further three titles by Hawkins: The Wind in the Rafters, Songs to Buy Wines and Three Flowers for Christmas.

 Her children printed The Elms & Other Poems as Hawkins’s 91st birthday present.
-Its centerpiece was believed to be the first illustrated poem of the author at 15 years.
+Its centrepiece was believed to be the first illustrated poem of the author at 15 years.